 When used for power generation in natural gas-combined cycle plants, LNG emits virtually no mercury or particulate matter (PM) and can provide significant improvements in nitrogen oxide (up to 82 percent) and sulfur dioxide (up to 99 percent) emissions relative to coal on a life-cycle basis.
 In addition to reducing emissions from air pollutants, including particulate matter, our global customer base is seeking to reduce carbon emissions and combat challenges related to climate change.
 In fact, every country and region that our cargoes have been delivered to is a signatory to the Paris Agreement.
 We see natural gas as a fundamental component of a lower-carbon future.
 We aim to support our customers and countries in meeting their climate and environmental goals.

 Natural gas with its lower-carbon footprint (relative to other fossil fuels) can provide significant emissions reductions.
 In fact, the IEA estimates that switching to natural gas has already helped limit the rise in global emissions since 2010 and has avoided over 500 million metric tons (Mt) of CO2 emissions between 2010 and 2018.
-Based on data from a recent study by the by the National Energy Technology Laboratory (NETL), it is estimated that each LNG cargo that leaves our terminals, depending on its destination, could result in a displacement ranging from up to 30,000-50,000 metric tons of greenhouse gas (GHG) emissions generated by coal plant.
+Based on data from a recent study by the National Energy Technology Laboratory (NETL), each cargo that leaves our terminal and is used to generate natural gas-fired electricity could potentially result in a reduction of approximately 140,000 – 200,000 Mt of carbon dioxide equivalent (CO2e) emissions, if displacing electricity from coal-fired power plant depending on its destination.

 According to the IEA, there is a near-term potential for 1.2 gigatons (Gt) of CO2 reductions globally (~4 percent of current energy-related CO2 emissions) by displacement of higher-emitting fuels with natural gas in the power sector, which could provide 8 percent of the reductions needed under the IEA’s Sustainable Development Scenario (SDS).
 A recent peer-reviewed paper reinforced that increased displacement with natural gas is a key pathway to reducing CO2 emissions and achieving “climate stabilization objectives for the next 50–100 years.”
 Based on current literature, we conclude that U.S.-delivered LNG has about 36-53 percent lower carbon intensity than coal, when used in the power sector.